wp-plugins/tracking-code-manager/readme.txt

 == Description ==

-Tracking Code manager is a plugin that give you the ability to manage ALL your tracking code and scripts in one single page.
+**Tracking Code manageris a plugin that give you the ability to manage ALL your tracking code and scripts in one single page.**

 It doesn’t matter the place where you want to put your code, because with Tracking Code Manager you can put it wherever you want, with no restrictions.